+A recent estimator for $\boldsymbol{L}$ proposed by \citet{mcathey2021} draws on the matrix completion (MC) literature.
+MC aims to recover missing entries in a data matrix that are missing at random, in contrast to the ``block'' missingness present in panel data causal inference settings (Figure 1(a)). \citet{mcathey2021} incorporate the intuition of TWFE into matrix completion by solving the standard low-rank matrix completion problem but keeping fixed effects explicitly unregularized.

-Another recent development in the literature that simultaneously incorporates both vertical and horizontal information couples TWFE with SC methods. \citet{sdid} introduces the \textit{synthetic difference-in-difference} (SDID) estimator which extends the TWFE regression to incorporate separate weighting across both units and time periods.
-In essence, the SDID estimator combines ideas of SC and difference-in-differences with a few modifications.
-First, the authors employ a SC type argument to reweight the unexposed control units to create a parallel time trend.
-Unlike traditional SC methods, SDID allows for a level-shift from the actual outcomes as long as the synthetic outcomes and actual outcomes are parallel in the pre-treatment period for the unit of interest.\footnote{These weights $\hat{\omega}_i$ closely resemble those of Abadie, Diamond, and Hainmeuller (2010), but with an intercept and with regularization following Doudchenko and Imbens (2016).} Second, now with parallel trends established, SDID applies a difference-in-differences type analysis on this reweighted panel.
-In contrast to standard DID however, the time periods also have weights placed on them, with the intuition that more recent periods will be more informative about the present.
-These weights $\hat{\lambda}_t$ are constructed in an analogous fashion to the unit weights but without regularization.
+Another recent method simultaneously incorporating both vertical and horizontal information is the synthetic difference-in-difference (SDID) estimator.
+First, it employs a SC-type approach to reweight the unexposed control units, creating a parallel trend.
+Second, SDID applies a difference-in-differences type analysis on this reweighted panel.
+In contrast to standard difference-in-differences, SDID allows time period weights to vary to accommodate the possibility that more recent periods are more informative.
 With both sets of weights, the estimator recovers the treatment effect by solving: